dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/packages.rst

 .. include:: /_rst_includes/tip-copy.rst

-Python packages are an integral part of programming in Python.
+Python packages are an integral part of Python programming.
 A package is a bundle of modules.
-Modules are individual Python files that contain prewritten code pieces that can be used in your projects which makes it easier to program.
-As an example, you will use the package `sympy` quite often in your studies. `sympy` package is a collection of different modules which contain code for different mathematical operations.
-The module `sympy.matrices` contains tools for working with matrices, or `sympy.calculus` includes operations for derivatives and integrals.
+Modules are individual Python files that contain code pieces that can be used in your projects, which makes them easier to program.
+For example, you will often use the package `sympy` in your studies.
+The `sympy` package is a collection of modules containing code for different mathematical operations.
+The module `sympy.matrices` contain tools for working with matrices, or `sympy.calculus` includes operations for derivatives and integrals.

 .. tip::
-    It is important to make sure that you have activated the correct environment before proceeding.
+   It is important to ensure that you have activated the correct environment before proceeding.
-    If you do not know what this means, please check the Environments section.
+   Please check the :doc:`environments` section, if you need to know what this means.

 Conda is an open-source package management system that can install, run, and update packages and their dependencies in your Python development environment.
-Our recommendation is using Conda to manage your packages.
+We recommend is using Conda to manage your packages.
 If you followed our :doc:`installation guides </install/python>`, you already have Conda installed.